xm-emaxwell/xm-labs-azuredevops-pipelines/AzureDevOps/src/xm-extension/README.md

-# xMatters - Azure DevOps Extension
+# Azure DevOps xMatters Extension
 This is an example Azure DevOps extension that can be built and installed into your Azure DevOps organization to make configuring integrations with xMatters easier.

 ### :scroll: DISCLAIMER